bounswe/bounswe2020group3/deliverables/451-milestone-1.md

 | Project Plan      | Complete           |
 | User scenarios    | Complete           |

+**1- Requirements**
+We've updated requirements according to the feedback from our new members and customer.

+**2- Design Documents**
+We haven't changed the design documents much because the customer and our team are good with it.

+**3- API Documentation**
+We're generating our API documentation automatically with swagger.

+**4- Project Plan**
+We've planned our tasks according to which milestone will include which requirement.
+It also includes due date and which person is responsible for that task.

+**5- User scenarios**
+We've prepared two user scenarios for the milestone 1 presentation.
+These scenarios show the current functionality of the application.

 # Work Done By Each Member
 | Name       | Task             |
 |-------------------|--------------------|